Let's say, for a minute, that you are interested in buying a rare collection of Mormon documents.

 According to Brent F. Ashworth, the owner of B. Ashworth's Rare Books and Collectibles, the collection is an exciting group of documents because it is rare to have a complete collection of someone's documents.
 Nothing stood out to him though as a real "knock out document" that would push the price that high in this economy.

 Hajicek, however would point to a manuscript of a hymn written by early LDS apostle Parley P. Pratt — probably the earliest example of his writing.
-Or maybe what Hajicek calls the "Secret Temple Diary" from the Nauvoo Temple that includes references to ordinances, donations and even fighting a fire in the temple on Feb.
+Or maybe what Hajicek calls the "Secret Temple Diary" from the Nauvoo Temple that includes references to ordinances, donations and even a fighting a fire in the temple on Feb.
 9, 1846.

 An 1841 letter from Clarissa Tyler to the Cahoon family asks them to "Give my love to Br.
 Joseph and Sister Emma.
 Tell them that I request an interest in their prayers together with yours.
 Tell Br.
 Joseph that I have thought if I could have his prayers and hear that hearty amen that I have heard on former occasions for Mother Rigdon I should be restored to my health and the spirit of the Lord would attend it."